-Unlike all the hinges above, which are mounted in pairs, a continuous hinge runs the entire length of the door it’s mounted to.
-Because of it’s long length, it means the weight of any door is evenly distributed throughout the hinge, so they’re ideal for situations where they will receive a great deal of wear and because of this, they’re more known for being long-lasting.
+Unlike the hinges above, which are mounted in pairs, a continuous hinge runs the entire door length.
+Because of its long length, the door’s weight is evenly distributed throughout the hinge.
+This feature makes continuous hinges very robust and ideal for doors receiving lots of wear and tear.

-To use this kind of hinge, you need to drill a hole into the back of the door where the hinge will be recessed, so you may need to potentially invest in additional tools to do so.
-Each concealed hinge is slightly different depending on brand/type, but this full video tutorial below from YouTuber Charlie DIYte shows the basics on how they work and how to fit:
+To fit this hinge, you must drill a hole into the back of the door where the hinge will be recessed.
+Each concealed hinge is slightly different depending on the brand and type.
+In the video below, Charlie explains how to fit concealed hinges in cabinets.

 So that’s the top 10 hinges covered!
 Who knew each hinge could be so different from the next?